DXHeroes/knowledge-base-content/issues/demotivated_team.md

 ---
-slug: "demotivated-team"
+slug: demotivated-team
-aspect: "culture"
+aspect: culture
 stages:
-  - "development"
+  - development
-  - "maintenance"
+  - maintenance
 short_description: Team motivation is important to maintain creativity.
 Employee dissatisfaction can be caused by many factors.
 The team leader’s job is to motivate the team and therefore create a productive climate.
 tags:
+  - demotivated team
+  - culture
   - motivation
   - goal
   - support